 The adjacent gas station is the only gas available in the park.

-5. Kachina Point/Painted Desert Inn
+2. Kachina Point and Painted Desert Inn

-Approximate Time: 30-60 minutes
+- Approximate Time: 30-60 minutes

 Another fabulous view of the Painted Desert, this stop is also home to the Painted Desert Inn, a Route 66 hotel featuring interior design work by Mary Jane Colter and murals by Hopi artist Fred Kabotie.